1957 Formula One season: Season conclusion

 Three more non-championship races were held, all of which were won by Jean Behra.
 The BRDC International Trophy at Silverstone in England, Jean Behra won driving a BRM; the Modena Grand Prix at the Modena Aerodrome (where Eugenio Castellotti had been killed previously) and the Moroccan Grand Prix at the Ain-Diab public road circuit in Casablanca, both won in a Maserati.

 All seven FIA-mandated championship races had been won by two drivers in 1957: Argentine Juan Manuel Fangio and Briton Stirling Moss.
 Although Moss took over an ill Tony Brooks's car during the British Grand Prix, he won with it on the road at that event.

-Season review
+Results and standings

-The 1957 World Championship of Drivers comprised the following eight races.
+Grands Prix

 All Grand Prix races were run for Formula One cars, while the Indianapolis 500 was run for USAC National Championship cars and also counted towards the 1957 USAC Championship.
 The ongoing Suez crisis, which affected oil tankers delivering oil to their respective countries, affected several countries, such as the Netherlands, Belgium, and Spain.
 These countries were to each have Grands Prix, but they were all cancelled because of the very high oil prices in those countries.